On exact truncation of backward waves in elastrodynamics: Introduction

 \subsection{Truncation techniques based on SRC}

-With SRC condition (\ref{eq:src}), the well-posedness of the exterior scattering problem had been settled \cite{colkre13}.
+With SRC condition (\ref{eq:src}), the well-posedness of Helmholtz's exterior problem (\ref{eq:helm}) had been settled \cite{colkre13}.
 However, it remains challenging to numerically compute $u$ due to the unbounded computational domain.
 Nevertheless, SRC motivates three widely used truncation techniques.

 Due to the special form of Laplacian in polar coordinates (or spherical coordinates if $d=3$), the method of variable separation is applicable in $r\geq r_0$, for some sufficiently large $r_0>0$ so that $D\subset B(0,r_0)$, to express